RahulChoudhary1201/AdvanceFramework/README.md

 # Advance Level Framework With Java & Selenium, TestNG
-This Framework supports parallel execution, logs ever action to app.log file, for reporting extent report has been used.
+A Framework based on Page Object Model, Selenium, TestNg with Java.

 ## Tools used in the framework:
-1. Selenium
+1. Java
-2. TestNG
+2. Selenium
-3. Maven
+3. TestNG
-4. Java
+4. Log4j
+5. Extent Report

 ## Features & Functionalities:
 1. Implemented Log which will log every event of test execution